My Method for Assessing Network Effects (2 of 2) (Tech Strategy – Daily Article)

 And really, there are other important questions for network effects, which I have listed in detail in my Moats and Marathons books.

-There Are (At Least) 4 Important Ideas in Network Effects
+There Are (At Least) 4 Big Effects in Network Effects

 3. Network effects can create a competitive advantage.
 This is demand side economies of scale as a moat.
 This is what collapses the market to a monopoly or oligopoly.
 However, this doesn’t necessarily mean the creation of economic value.
 You can dominate an unattractive business.
 And it doesn’t necessarily mean growth.
 You can dominate a stagnant business.

 4. Network effects can create a barrier to entry.
 In digital, this is mostly by indirect network effects, which have a chicken and egg problem.
-That is hard for new entrants to overcome.
+That is hard for new entrants to overcome with an incumbent present.
 There is less of a barrier to entry with direct network effects.
 We also see barriers to entry in physical networks which require lots of tangible assets.
 Replicating a railroad is almost impossible in a developed country.

 All of these can be happening with a network effect.